dtoczala/watson-landing-page/README.md

 **Code**
 - [Sample UI and code pattern for Discovery with Node,js](https://developer.ibm.com/code/patterns/create-an-app-to-perform-intelligent-searches-on-data/) - the demo video is 15 minutes long, and you can just go and grab the code out of GitHub.
 Nice way to get yourself kickstarted with using Discovery with Node,js.
+- [Finding Custom Models in Discovery](https://dtoczala.wordpress.com/2019/09/12/finding-custom-models-in-watson-discovery/) - a quick bit of Python code that tells you where you have custom models applied in your Discovery instance.
+Nice example of using the Python SDK.

 **Integration**
 - [8 steps for developing question answer solutions using Watson Conversation and Watson Discovery](https://developer.ibm.com/dwblog/2017/best-practices-developing-question-answer-solutions-watson-conversation-discovery/?social_post=1230338742&fst=Discover) - Excellent overview of how to develop an Expert Advisor or Q&A system using Watson Assistant and Watson Discovery.
 Great real-world advice from two guys who have done this themselves.